-- Retailers: Initial costs for system changes, particularly changes to billing systems; ongoing costs to manually issue "negative" bills and to resolve customer complaints regarding estimated bills; 168 and initial and ongoing costs to check whether a consumer is eligible to transfer using an estimated read and to obtain and record the consumer's explicit informed consent to switching using an estimated read.
-If distributors (in their role as metering data providers for type 5 and 6 meters) charge a fee for performing an estimated read, retailers will incur additional initial costs related to disclosing that fee to consumers. - Metering data providers: Initial costs of system changes if a new estimation methodology is developed;169 ongoing costs of providing information on meter read type to AEMO;170 and ongoing administrative costs to prepare the estimated reads, which are likely to be passed on to the customers requesting them.171 - AEMO: Initial costs to change the information displayed in MSATS to include the previous meter read type.
-172
+- Metering data providers: Initial costs of system changes if a new estimation methodology is developed;183 ongoing costs of providing information on meter read type to AEMO;184 and ongoing administrative costs to prepare the estimated reads, which are likely to be passed on to the customers requesting them.185 - AEMO: Initial costs to change the information displayed in MSATS to include the previous meter read type.
+186

 These costs need to be balanced against the expected limited benefits of the proposed rules compared to the status quo.
-173
+187